aiscend-research/smallholder-irrigation-dataset/src/features/README.md

 <img src="readme_figures/band_table.png" alt="table showing band information" width="600" />

 The first band specifies the type of irrigation, if any, and the second is a simple binary mask of the first.
+These bands only include areas as irrigated if they clear a certain threshold of certainty, with the default being >=3.

 The next five bands are binary masks indicating the reasons for any uncertainty of the irrigation classification, with each band corresponding to a different uncertainty explanation.
 The last band indicates the certainty score, with 5 being high certainty, 1 being low certainty, and 0 indicating no irrigation.
+These bands include all areas regardless of their level of certainty.

 The script will then create a folder `~/data/dataset/labels` containing all labels.
 For each input image, it will create a label file in format `uniqueID_siteID_date_labeler.tif` where
 - `uniqueID` is a unique identifier for the label